Well....not really. But that's kind of how I felt when Mo and I walked into the back yard a couple of days ago and discovered this:

 I had to laugh after my youngest daughter sent me a picture of her car with this commentary:

-how and why does my car keep getting bird bombed like this UNDER THE CARPORT
+how and why does my car keep getting bird bombed like this UNDER THE CARPORTWHY THEY DO THIS

 Why laugh?
 Because I've been struggling to understand something that's happened in the garden that has me feeling exactly the same way.